 - a low level of white blood cells (neutropenia), which makes you more likely to get infections - a low level of red blood cells (anaemia), which may make you look pale and feel tired, breathless and dizzy - a low level of platelets (thrombocytopenia), which means you bruise or bleed easily.

-For more information about all types of blood cancers and the role of blood cells, visit the Leukaemia Foundation at leukaemia.org.au/blood-cancer-information.
+For more information about blood cancers, visit Lymphoma Australia at lymphoma.org.au/lymphoma or the Leukaemia Foundation at leukaemia.org.au.

 Types of blood cells